 Rob Tufel has more than 20 years of experience in the health field including working as the Executive Director of the Ben & Catherine Ivy Foundation as well as the National Brain Tumor Foundation.
 He also directed the Patient Services Department at the National Brain Tumor Foundation, the Adult Services Department at Jewish Family and Children’s Services of the East Bay and founded the HOPE Project, a unique case management program for HIV affected families with children.
 Rob was the recipient of the Haas-Koshland Award following his graduation from UC Berkeley with a dual master's degrees in Social Welfare and Public Health.
-He is currently the President of the UC Berkeley School of Public Health Alumni Association Board.
+He is the past President of the UC Berkeley School of Public Health Alumni Association Board.

 Director of Programs and Operations

 As Director of Operations, Sheryl manages Cancer CAREpoint’s volunteer services, program calendars and scheduling of services and many other coordination tasks.
 Previously, Sheryl oversaw the rapid growth of a hospice organization’s volunteer forces.
 Because of her long history as a volunteer for hospice and many other organizations, and as a three-time cancer survivor herself, Sheryl is adept at talking to cancer patients, their families and caregivers and answering their questions with both experience and expertise.